 MPCS has created a Comprehensive School Safety Plan, which is reviewed and approved by the MPCS Governance Board at the beginning of each academic school year.
-The Comprehensive School Safety Plan Binder is located in the administration building.
+The Comprehensive School Safety Plan Binder is located in a file holder located at the exit door of classrooms, the cafeteria, and the exits in the administration building.
 Our Charter School has water and limited medical supplies stored in three (3) locations on our campus.
 They are clearly marked as Emergency Supplies.